etdey/copilot-chat-manager/README.md

 ## Setup

 You must use at least Python 3.7.
-There may be constructs that require a higher version, but I know that 3.7 is required.
+There may be constructs that require a higher version, but I know that at least 3.7 is required.

 1. Clone this repo
 1. Create a Python virtual environment